-My name's Ryan Bigg and I am currently gainfully employed at
+My name's Ryan Bigg and I am currently gainfully employed

 I wrote a book called Rails 4 in